 Federal student aid comes from the U.S. Department of Education.
 It is money that helps a student pay for higher education expenses (i.e., college, career school, or graduate school expenses).
 Student aid covers such expenses as tuition and fees, room and board, books and supplies, and transportation.
-There are three types of student aid: Grants, work-study, and loans.
+There are four types of student aid: Grants, work-study, loans, and scholarships.